 Both AISPs and PISPs will have to hold professional indemnity insurance (PII).

-Firms that need to become authorised or registered as a result of these changes have been able to submit applications to be registered or authorised or registered since October 2017.
-Firms that are unregulated and carrying out AIS or PIS activities and are new to the market will have to be authorised or registered if they wish to carry on business from 13 January 2018;
+Firms that need to become authorised or registered as a result of these changes have been able to submit applications to be registered or authorised since October 2017.
+Firms that are unregulated and carrying out AIS or PIS activities and are new to the market will have to be authorised or registered if they wish to carry on business from 13 January 2018.

 The authorisation changes will not be solely relevant to new firms who have never been authorised before.
 The PSR will require all existing:

 - Electronic money institutions (EMI)

 - Small payment institution (SPI) and;

 - Small electronic money institution (SEMI) to apply to be re-authorised or re-registered.

 Existing APIs and EMIs will need to provide additional information by deadlines set out in the PSRs and must meet the conditions for authorisation (including the new conditions) if they wish to continue to provide payments services after the transitional period has ended.